William Virgil Davis

-William Virgil Davis is an American poet.
+William Virgil Davis (born 1940) is an American poet.

 He has published poems in Poetry, The Nation, The Hudson Review, The Georgia Review, The Hopkins Review, The Gettysburg Review, The New Criterion, The Sewanee Review, The Atlantic Monthly, Denver Quarterly, and Shenandoah, among others.
 He has also published several books of literary criticism, as well as critical essays in numerous periodicals.
 He is Professor of English and Writer-in-Residence at Baylor University.

 Biography

 William Virgil Davis was born in the United States of America in 1940, in Ohio.
 He studied at Ohio University.
 He has lived and taught in Austria, Denmark and Wales for extended periods of time.